 Any clinical trial may fail to produce results satisfactory to the FDA or regulatory authorities in other jurisdictions.
 For example, the FDA could determine that the design of a clinical trial is inadequate to produce reliable results.
 The regulatory process also requires preclinical testing, and data obtained from preclinical and clinical activities are susceptible to varying interpretations.
-The FDA has substantial discretion in the approval process and may refuse to approve any NDA (regardless of prior receipt of a SPA) or decide that our data is insufficient for approval and require additional preclinical, clinical or other studies.
-For example, varying interpretations of the data obtained from preclinical and clinical testing could delay, limit or prevent regulatory approval of cabozantinib.
+The FDA has substantial discretion in the approval process and may refuse to approve any NDA or decide that our data is insufficient for approval and require additional preclinical, clinical or other studies.
+For example, varying interpretations of the data obtained from preclinical and clinical testing could delay, limit or prevent regulatory approval of cabozantinib or any individual, additional indications.